Berkeley-CS61B/website-fa23/materials/lab/lab02/index.md

 some experience with using the debugger to see the program state.
 When you run into a bug, the error is accompanied with a "stack trace" that details the method calls that caused the error in the first place.
-We won't cover going through the stack trace in this lab, but we'll talk more about in next week's lab.
+We won't cover going through the stack trace in this lab, but we'll talk more about it in next week's lab.

 ### Setup